Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Conclusions

-Against this backdrop, the inverse-design studies highlight the distinctive benefits of a spectrally normalized surrogate: (i) \textbf{Robust gradients.} All outputs live in $[0,1]^m$, and the renderer $\cR$ is smooth in $(\ull{A},\tau)$; hence, gradients remain well behaved even at extreme phase contrasts, enabling stable first-order optimization without manual rescaling or ad-hoc clipping. (ii) \textbf{Batched optimization.} Optimizing hundreds of candidates in one GPU pass provides a diverse family of designs (useful for screening, multi-criteria trade-offs, or robustness analysis) essentially at the cost of a "single run". (iii) \textbf{Single model, forward and backward.} Unlike frameworks that pair a forward surrogate with a separate inverse network or require differentiable simulators, our pipeline uses one spectrally normalized surrogate both for prediction and for backpropagating arbitrary differentiable objectives (tensor matching, eigenvalue ratios, directional moduli, compliance measures, volume constraints, etc.). (iv) \textbf{Guaranteed admissibility.} Every iterate and every final design respects Voigt-Reuss bounds in the Löwner sense; the optimizer never leaves the feasible spectral simplex, avoiding unphysical attractors that commonly plague unconstrained neural inverse design. (v) \textbf{Empirical coverage of G-closure.} The cosine-threshold parameterization spans a rich, multimodal subset of the G-closure.
-Empirically, we recover both classical optima (e.g., $45^\circ$ laminates at $c_0\approx0.5$ for maximal shear-normal coupling) and less obvious patterns that realize nearly identical effective property tensors, directly reflecting the intrinsic non-uniqueness of microstructure-to-property mappings.
+The inverse-design studies highlight the distinctive benefits of a spectrally normalized surrogate: \begin{itemize} \item \textbf{Robust gradients.} All outputs live in $[0,1]^m$, and the renderer $\cR$ is smooth in $(\ull{A},\tau)$; hence, gradients remain well-behaving even at extreme phase contrasts, enabling stable first-order optimization without manual rescaling or ad-hoc clipping. \item \textbf{Batched optimization.} Optimizing hundreds of candidates in one GPU pass provides a diverse family of designs (useful for screening, multi-criteria trade-offs, or robustness analysis) essentially at the cost of a "single run". \item \textbf{Single model, forward and backward.} Unlike frameworks that pair a forward surrogate with a separate inverse network~\cite{Kumar2020} or require differentiable simulators~\cite{Pundir2025}, our pipeline uses one spectrally normalized surrogate both for prediction and for backpropagating arbitrary differentiable objectives (tensor matching, eigenvalue ratios, directional moduli, compliance measures, volume constraints, etc.).
+This takes away the effort for designing, training and validating the inverse model. \item \textbf{Guaranteed admissibility.} For every intermediate design and the final design the surrogate respects Voigt-Reuss bounds in the Löwner sense; i.e. the optimizer never leaves the feasible spectral simplex, avoiding unphysical attractors that commonly plague unconstrained neural inverse design. \item \textbf{Empirical coverage of G-closure.} The cosine-threshold parameterization spans a rich, multimodal subset of the G-closure.
+We recover both classical optima and diverse microstructures that realize nearly identical effective property tensors, directly reflecting the intrinsic non-uniqueness of microstructure-to-property mappings. \end{itemize}